 Update yourself on your destination and consider postponing visits to a place if there have been any problems there recently.
 It is better to be safe than sorry.
 Knowledge of current events is important.
 Read the paper and watch the news to stay informed.
 You can access travel advisories on the U.S. Department of State website.

 Have sufficient funds or a credit card on hand to purchase emergency items, such as a train or airline tickets, or to fund hospital stays.

 In Times of Political Conflict

 Keep abreast of the current political situation by listening daily to the television or radio, and keep reading the newspaper.
 In the event of an emergency, advisories may be made to the general public through the media.
-In case of an emergency, remain in contact with the on-site staff or the American Consulate nearest you.
+In the case of an emergency, remain in contact with the on-site staff of the American Consulate nearest you.

 When in large cities or other popular tourist destinations, avoid or spend as little time as possible in potential target areas for terrorist activities, especially places frequented by American citizens: bars, discos, U.S. fast food restaurants, branches of American banks, American churches, and American consulates and embassies.

 Keep away from political demonstrations, which can easily result in clashes between demonstrators and authorities, particularly those authorities seen as aligned with the United States.
 If you see a situation developing, resist your curiosity.
 Walk the other way.
 Go home and watch it on television.